Hepatitis B

 Treatment

-If you are living with chronic hepatitis B, you should talk to your doctor about treatment options.
-They may prescribe an anti-viral pill for you to take regularly that can slow the progression of liver disease.
+If you have hepatitis B, you should talk to your health care provider about treatment options.
+They may prescribe a daily medication that will help reduce the levels of virus in your body.

 Additional Resources